-The emission figures reported by the plants are checked by the Climate and Pollution Agency and Statistics Norway.
-Statistics Norway makes own estimates based on the consumption of reducing agents and production data collected in an annual survey and average emission factors.
+The emission figures reported by the plants are checked by the Norwegian Environment Agency.
+Statistics Norway occasionally makes own estimates based on the consumption of reducing agents and production data collected in an annual survey and average emission factors.
 If errors are found, the plants are contacted and changes in the emissions are made when necessary.